-23 of the Best Gluten-Free Cookie Brands (2022)
+23 of the Best Gluten-Free Cookie Brands (That Don’t Taste Like Sand)

 Table of Contents

 Remember when gluten-free cookies were all akin to sawdust and beach sand?
 Today that bad reputation persists even though GF cookies are (mostly) no longer a textural nightmare.
-Gluten-free cookie brands have raised the bar and created many products that people wouldn’t even know are GF without being told.
+Gluten-free cookie brands have raised the bar and created many products that people wouldn’t even know are gluten-free without being told.

 While we’re on the subject, I need to confess that cookies are my Achilles’ heel.
 (Well, one of them.)
 I don’t know who came up with serving sizes, but they’re foolish to think that I’m going to stop after eating just two cookies.
 I’ve always heard about how important it is to listen to your body while eating, and my body tells me that it needs at least five cookies to be satisfied.